-- in accordance with any relevant Codes of Practice issued by the Gambling Commission - in accordance with any relevant guidance issued by the Gambling Commission - reasonably consistent with the licensing objectives; and - in accordance with the Authority's Statement of Principles
+- in accordance with any relevant Code of Practice issued by the Gambling Commission; - ii. in accordance with any relevant guidance issued by the Gambling Commission: - iii. reasonably consistent with the licensing objectives; and - iv. in accordance with the Authority's Statement of Principles.

-The Licensing Authority can also initiate a review of a particular premises licence, or a particular class of premises licence, on the basis of any reason which it thinks appropriate.
+The Licensing Authority can also initiate a review of a particular premises licence, or a particular class of premises licence on the basis of any reason which it thinks appropriate.